rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "Redux Selectors" "redux-selectors" %}}

-You don't use selectors yet?
-It is totally fine to have little business logic in `mapStateToProps` when using Redux.
+Don't use selectors yet?
+It is totally fine to have a little business logic in `mapStateToProps` when using Redux.

 {{< highlight javascript >}}
 function mapStateToProps(state) {